Select Page

 Twitter – Super Twizzles Video

-To boost the morale of employees tasked with policing abuses of its platform, Twitter commissioned an elaborate animated production casting these moderators as superheroes.
+Before it was called X and when it was still run by people with consciences, Twitter had a team of dedicated moderators responsible for policing abusive behaviour and fighting misinformation on its platform.
+To boost morale, the company commissioned an elaborate animated production casting these moderators as superheroes.
 I designed a cadre of “Super Twizzle” characters, each exemplifying one of the moderators’ positive qualities, plus a hooded “bad actor” villain, and anthropomorphized “tweet” characters.
-Additionally, I created the all of the piece’s background artwork and worked in conjunction with an assistant to produce the animations.

 Palo Alto Networks – Cookie and Bug